Ibrahemtny/Bus-Ridership-Analysis-/README.md

 Step 3: Run the Code
 Once the project is set up and the necessary data is in place, you can start executing the functions in the script.
 Here are some common functions you might want to use:

-Convert CSV to SQLite Database:

-Uncomment the following line in main.py to convert your CSV data into an SQLite database